drclaireslee/WebPage/README.md

 The primary audiences for the website are current and prospective students, as well as academic colleagues and collaborators.
 My goal is to create a stronger professional presence online that not only reflects my work but also promotes the activities of my research lab.
 In doing so, I hope the site will serve as both a resource for those interested in my work and a platform to encourage new opportunities for collaboration and engagement.

 Thank you!

-# Wiggle Room Requirements
-1. API Integration: Leaflet API on the contact page that pulls data from OpenStreetMaps
-2. Security Best Practices: Login page that uses password hashing and validation for all input.

 # Client Folder
 This is where all of the front-end work is stored (i.e. React, CSS, Bootstrap, etc.) using Vite.